-Hoover Case, of Marshfield, MO had a strong influence in both real estate and auctioneering, first from his dad and later his wife and current partner and Broker, Susan Case.
+Hoover Case, of Marshfield, Missouri, had a strong influence in both real estate and auctioneering, first from his dad and later from his wife, Susan Case.

 Hoover has dedicated most of his life to auctioneering purebred cattle and helping youth in agriculture.
 In 1966, 16-year-old Hoover Case stepped into the sale ring with his Charolais heifer at the American Royal Charolais Sale.
 Case remembers, “George Morse was the auctioneer on the block.
 I listened to him and decided that was what I wanted to do.”